Sixth Form Admission Arrangements for Entry September 2019

-- St. Mark’s opened a sixth form to Year 12 students in September 2013 providing some places to Year 12 students from outside of St Mark’s (see: No. 4 for number for 2018).
+- St. Mark’s opened a sixth form to Year 12 students in September 2013 providing some places to Year 12 students from outside of St Mark’s (see: No. 4 for maximum number for 2019).

 - Under the terms of the Trust Deed entered into by the Roman Catholic Diocese of Clifton and the Church of England Diocese of Bath and Wells, all Year 11 students at St. Mark’s Church of England School, Bath, and St. Gregory’s Catholic College, Bath, have equal access to the sixth form provision (i.e. post-16 courses and facilities at St. Gregory’s and/or St. Mark’s) established by both schools in a collaboration arrangement, provided they meet the published examination entrance requirements for the courses.

 - Students in the care of the Local Authority, or who have been previously and are now formally adopted and who have met the Sixth Form published examination entrance requirement for the courses by the time of admission.